apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Services overrides services defined in referenced ComponentDefinition and expose endpoints that can be accessed
+<p>Overrides services defined in referenced ComponentDefinition and expose endpoints that can be accessed by clients.</p>
-by clients.</p>
 </td>
 </tr>
 <tr>